Lisec, Tetovo

 Lisec (Лисец, Lisec) is a village in the municipality of Tetovo, North Macedonia.

 Demographics

+Lisec is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 52 Christian households, 4 bachelors and 5 widows.

 According to the 2021 census, the village had a total of 384 inhabitants.
 Ethnic groups in the village include: